binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

     # This is a noisy command, but it is still passive.
 The target is not being touched.
     # Be patient, it can take some time if you use a large wordlist.
     dnsenum <target domain> -f <your chosen wordlist>
+    # We swapped the target domain for binarymist.net
+    # and your chosen wordlist for the directories.jbrofuzz
     # dnsenum can also recurse on all the subdomains with the -r option

 This will provide the same results as a simple `dnsenum <target domain>` and then start the bruteforce which lists the IP addresses with the domains and record types